-2 authorized a donation to an anti-immigrant organization, after being shown the exact text of the question in which the donation was authorized.
+Next, the subjects (players 1) were informed that they had been matched with a participant from the previous survey (player 2).
+Each player 1 was matched with a random player 2 from one of the four original conditions.
+For example, a player 1 randomized into the Clinton won, private group for Experiment 2 was matched with a player 2 that was randomized into the Clinton won, private condition in Experiment 1.
+Players 1, however, were not informed that the previous survey was an experiment with different treatment conditions.
+The subjects were then told that player 2 authorized a donation to an anti-immigrant organization, after being shown the exact text of the question in which the donation was authorized.
 Importantly, the text included either the text of the private treatment or of the public treatment, so that the subject could fully understand the condition under which the other participant made the donation choice.
-For example, players 1 in the Trump won, public group knew that the player 2 they were matched with was from an area where Donald Trump won the 2016 election and decided to authorize a donation to the antiimmigration organization knowing that his donation decision would have been published online, possibly along with his personal details.
+For example, players 1 in the Trump won, public group knew that the player 2 they were matched with was from an area where Donald Trump won the 2016 election and decided to authorize a donation to the antiimmigration organization knowing that their donation decision would be published online, possibly along with their personal details.
 The subjects, however, were not informed about the fact that the donation in the previous survey was incentivized.

 Finally, players 1 were asked to play a dictator game in which they could decide how to split \$2 between themselves and player 2.
-The subject were told that their decision on how much to give to the other participant was anonymous, and that when making his donation decision, player 2 did not know that he would be playing this follow-up game.
+The subject were told that their decision on how much to give to the other participant was anonymous, and that when making his donation decision, player 2 did not know that they would be playing this follow-up game.